gramener/gramex/gramex/apps/guide/auth/README.md

 - Go to the [Facebook apps page](https://developers.facebook.com/apps/)
 - Select an existing app, or add a new app.
 Select website.
 You can skip the quick start.
-- In the Settings tab on the left, set the URL of of your server's home page
+- In the Settings > Basic tab on the left
+  - Select Add Platform (+) > Website.
+Add the URL of your page.
+When testing, using `http://localhost:9988/` not `http://127.0.0.1:9988/`.
+  - Set the app domain of your server.
+(When testing locally, this will be `localhost`)
 - Copy the Application ID and App secret to the application settings
+- If you need an `access_token` for [FacebookGraphHandler](../facebookgraphhandler/), go to Settings > Advanced and copy the Client Token

 ## Twitter auth